bids-standard/bids-specification/src/modality-specific-files/task-events.md

 -->
 {{ MACROS___make_columns_table("task.TaskEvents") }}

+The content of  `events.tsv` files SHOULD be sorted by values in the `onset` column.

 Note for MRI data:
 If any acquired scans have been discarded before forming the imaging data file, ensure that an `onset` of 0 corresponds to the time the first image was stored.